You think you know all the home health aide (HHA) duties and are ready to start your HHA career.

 At the risk of sounding too obvious here, it relieves any stress you may have now or will have on the day of the actual exam.

 If you are familiar with what it looks like, how the questions flow and how to best manage your time then you will be virtually stress-free when you take it on exam day!

 The first suggestion would be to tap into who provided your HHA training.
 They are used to folks asking for practice test and almost guaranteed they have a bunch on file for you to take.

 Remember… everybody wants you to pass the exam.

 People will help – just ask.[There are books available that won’t cost you much and there are online tests, too – though most will be hitting you hard to purchases something.
 Be careful and don’t purchase something you really don’t need and be especially cautious of monthly payment plans.]

 What will make the biggest difference is finding someone to study with.

-Whether a classmate from your home health aide training or a friend or family member it will make a big difference.
+Whether a classmate from your training classes or a friend or family member it will make a big difference.

 When you talk about what you’re studying and demonstrate to them some of the skills you are trying to master it sort of forces you to put your best foot forward.
 Especially if they ask questions of what you are trying to show them.
 If you take them seriously and answer the question it will help you answer this on the test.